 Protect your home with a Homeowners insurance policy, which provides coverage for your dwelling’s structure and your possessions against perils such as fire, lightning, hail, burst or frozen pipes, theft, and vandalism.

-Homeowners insurance is a package policy.
+Homeowners insurance in Florida or Massachusetts is a package policy.
 This means that it covers both damage to property and liability or legal responsibility for any injuries and property damage policyholders or their families cause to other people.
 This includes damage caused by household pets.

 Damage caused by most disasters is covered but there are exceptions.
 Standard homeowners policies do not cover flooding, earthquakes or poor maintenance.
 Flood coverage is provided by the federal government’s National Flood Insurance Program, although it is purchased from an insurance agent.
 Earthquake coverage is available either in the form of an endorsement or as a separate policy.
 Most maintenance related problems are the homeowners’ responsibility.